Skip to content

 What is the Medicare Tax Limit?

-Keep in mind, if you’re considered a highly compensated employee, your income is subject to an additional 0.9% Medicare tax (same as 2023) Employers do not have to pay this additional tax.
+If you’re considered a highly compensated employee, your income is subject to an additional 0.9% Medicare tax (same as 2024).
+Employers do not have to pay this additional tax.
 The added tax is applied in these circumstances:

 • Married filing jointly and earn wages more than $250,000/year